JorjaFox/library/content/posts/news/2007/curve-magazine.md

 **At Aveda?**

 No, not so much Aveda.
 There's a couple places in town.
 I usually go to Burke Williams all the time.
 Ona Spa, I go there.
-Usually I do something really non-invasive because there's the other thing, too, I don't go that much â¦ I'd like to go more, but again with my schedule, it's hard to commit, you know how sometimes facials can mess up your skin for a few days.
-Because we're shooting nine months out of the year, I don't really like to risk it, so I go for the very like, they have an Ayurvedic facial, I think it's at the Four Seasons, like all this Ayurvedic stuff, and it's really gentle stuff â¦ no peels or anything like that.
+Usually I do something really non-invasive because there's the other thing, too, I don't go that much ...
+I'd like to go more, but again with my schedule, it's hard to commit, you know how sometimes facials can mess up your skin for a few days.
+Because we're shooting nine months out of the year, I don't really like to risk it, so I go for the very like, they have an Ayurvedic facial, I think it's at the Four Seasons, like all this Ayurvedic stuff, and it's really gentle stuff ... no peels or anything like that.
 I'm not big on that stuff.

 **Do you wear perfumes on the set?**